zefr0x/cwitch/README.md

 > > There are no option other than this for now.

 > For both config and channels list there is an example file in the repo.

+## Todo
+- [ ] Display videos comments as subtitles.
+- [ ] Contact with youtube-dl if possible to improve the progress bar.
+- [ ] Support bash and zsh tap completions
+- [ ] Integrate some mpv userscript to easily controle the video quality on the fly, like mpv-youtube-quality.
+- [ ] Add some configurations for mpv caching and the streaming process.
+- [ ] Add a way to display more videos from a channel videos list, with a command line argument, and if it was possible, with an option after listing some videos to list another batch.